Powerlearnproject/se-day1-assignment-Mwenje/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

-The Software Developer writes and implements code, the QA Engineer tests the code to ensure it meets quality standards, and the Project Manager coordinates the project, ensuring that the team stays on track and meets project goals.
+1. Software Developer writes and implements code.
+2. QA Engineer tests the code to ensure it meets quality standards
+3. Project Manager coordinates the project, ensuring that the team stays on track and meets project goals.
 Effective collaboration between these roles is crucial for delivering high-quality software on time and within budget.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 Integrated Development Environments (IDEs) are important in
 1. Efficiency and Productivity as they provide a comprehensive suite of tools within a single interface, including code editors, debuggers, and compilers, which streamline the development process.
 2.Code Assistance: Features like syntax highlighting, code completion, and error detection help developers write code faster and with fewer errors.